dialonce/dialonce.github.io/ios/howto/index.md

 [Download](https://cocoapods.org/pods/DialOnce)

-This document will guide you through the integration of the Dial Once SDK for iOS.
+This document will guide you through the integration of the Dial-Once SDK for iOS.

 Installation & Setup
 --------------------